grousewood-games/solforge/README.md

 The drawing engine now leverages the [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) Web API.
 It has been polyfilled, but browsers from before March 2023 may fail to run the app.

+MacOS Safari earlier than `v14.1` will likely not work.

 ### Desktop

 - Should work fine on a desktop monitor with standard resolution (1080p non-retina) and a pointer device.